There's always been a bit of confusion about choosing which NFC logo or NFC icon. So let's help clear things up.

 However, there's also the requirement that the following statement be included on all product packaging, marketing literature, etc..
 'The N-Mark is a trademark or registered trademark of NFC Forum, Inc. in the United States and in other countries.'.

 Watch the graphic designer's face when you tell them that.
 The statement is not always required.
-For example, when the N-Mark is used on a an electronic device it would be difficult to include the text.
+For example, when the N-Mark is used on a an electronic device where it would be difficult to include the text.

 Interestingly, even though Apple are part of the NFC Forum, they decided not to use the NFC Forum logo.
 When a tag is scanned on the latest phones, it presents a three bracket symbol.